In-person Sunday Worship Services continue at Liberty Church

-We will be checking the phone regularly, so if you are concerned or worried, then please contact the church on 01709 562076 or email: email@example.com and we will arrange for members of the Church leadership or the Pastoral care team to contact you, to talk and to pray with you over the phone.
+Although the church office will remain closed, we will continue to check the phone regularly, so if you are concerned or worried, then please contact the church on 01709 562076 or email: email@example.com and we will arrange for members of the Church leadership or the Pastoral care team to contact you, to talk and to pray with you over the phone.

 We are also concerned about your emotional well-being, and we recognise the challenges of having to isolate or withdraw from regular contact with Church, family and friends, and therefore we will encourage regular contact with each other, via phone or the Internet.